the-programmers-hangout/programming-resources/README.md

 # Programming Resources
 Collection of resources for programmers!

-If you are starting out and want to follow a curriculum for CS, you can check out the follow resources:
+If you are starting out and want to follow a curriculum for CS, you can check out the following resources:

 - [Teach Yourself CS](https://teachyourselfcs.com/)
 - [OSSU CS](https://github.com/ossu/computer-science)